nightrunner91/nightvue/README.md

 }
 ```

-Don't forget that you can also apply auto sizing to element:
+Don't forget that you can also apply auto sizing to an element:

 ```
 .w-auto { width: auto }